Our Blog

 • More prone to corrosion

-These gutters are installed a little differently than normal gutters.
+These gutters are more difficult to install than K-style gutters.
 First, brackets are installed to the home along the roof edge.
 Once the brackets are in place, the Half-Round gutter is dropped into place and secured.
-It should be noted that Copper gutters are much heavier than Aluminum gutters, so they need additional hardware to keep them secure to the home.
+It should be noted that copper gutters are much heavier than Aluminum gutters, so they need additional hardware to keep them secure to the home.

 • Rustic look